learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 Once again, heres the formula to calculate the correlation.
 ![](cor.png)

 lots of mean normalizations going on here.
-It shouldnt be too hard now to implement this using our functions above.
+It shouldn't be too hard now to implement this using our functions above.

 ```python